 Potential Environmental Impact Significance Determination (Before Mitigation) Proposed Mitigation Measures Significance Determination (After Mitigation) contamination or could disturb known sites with contaminated soil and groundwater.
 Operation Operational activities would consist of maintenance of the existing rail infrastructure and would be conducted in accordance with current UPRR management practices.
-Threshold HAZ-5: Placement of Project-related facilities within an airport land use plan area or, where such a plan has not been adopted, within 2 miles of a public airport or public use airport, resulting in a safety hazard for people residing or working in the Project corridor Construction and Operation The proposed Project would not result in hazards for people working or residing in the Project corridor within 2 miles of a public airport.
-Construction Less than Significant Operation Less than Significant Not Applicable Not Applicable Threshold HAZ-6: Placement of Project-related facilities in the vicinity of a private airstrip, resulting in a safety hazard for people residing or working in the Project corridor Construction and Operation Construction No Impact Operation No Impact Not Applicable Not Applicable
+Threshold HAZ-5: Placement of Project-related facilities within an airport land use plan area or, where such a plan has not been adopted, within 2 miles of a public airport or public use airport, resulting in a safety hazard for people residing or working in the Project corridor Construction Less than Significant Operation Less than Not Applicable Not Applicable Construction and Operation Significant The proposed Project would not result in hazards for people working or residing in the Project corridor within 2 miles of a public airport.
+Threshold HAZ-6: Placement of Project-related facilities in the vicinity of a private airstrip, resulting in a safety hazard for people residing or working in the Project corridor Construction No Impact Operation Not Applicable Not Applicable Construction and Operation No Impact